-We acknowledge the importance for our customers to rely on secure products and solutions.
-Therefore it is our goal to ensure that Alcatel-Lucent Enterprise (ALE) products are developed with all appropriate security principles as basis.
+We understand how important secure products and solutions are to our customers.
+It is our goal to ensure that Alcatel-Lucent Enterprise products are developed with all the appropriate security principles at the foundation.
 We follow a comprehensive security program that combines:

 - Rigorous product security requirements